News & Trending Money News

 But since 47% of millennials lack an emergency fund, it's safe to say you're ahead of the curve if you have one.

-Earn cash back on everyday purchases with this rare account
+Earn cash back on everyday purchases with a debit card

 Want to earn cash back on your everyday purchases without using a credit card?
-With the Discover®️ Cashback Debit Checking account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!2
+With the Discover® Cashback Debit account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!2

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.

-Apply for a Discover Cashback Checking account today
+Learn more about the Discover Cashback Checking account

 You spend less than $76.86 on groceries each week

-Prostock-studio/Adobe African American woman choosing groceries
+Prostock-studio/Adobe woman choosing groceries

 The average millennial spends $10.89 on groceries a day, which comes to $76.86 on groceries each week.
 If you're spending less on groceries than that, you're spending less than the average millennial.